using-blazor-lessons/lessons-in-2025-q1/README.md

 Additionally we add the rendermode as well:
 `@rendermode InteractiveAuto`

-Now we add the new route to the `NavMenu.razor` in `UsingBlazor/Components/Layout` below the existing entries:
+Now add the new route to the `NavMenu.razor` in `UsingBlazor/Components/Layout` below the existing entries:
 ```
 <div class="nav-item px-3">
     <NavLink class="nav-link" href="watcher">